A four-stage approach for hiring women on your engineering team

 If you’re in a similar position, and looking to increase the gender diversity of your team, I have good news!
 Today I’m going to share strategies for not only attracting more women as candidates, but also helping you hire and retain them.
 These are strategies I’ve learned from 12+ years in software engineering roles, at companies from 3 to 20,000 people.

-I’m also drawing on my experiences as Senior Director of Women Who Code Tokyo, a chapter of a non-profit organization dedicated to helping women excel in tech careers.
+I’m also drawing on my experiences as a leader in organizations dedicated to helping women excel in tech careers, both as a Senior Director of Women Who Code Tokyo and the founder of Women in Software Engineering Japan, the organization that replaced it.
 In addition, I’m sharing my learnings from reading and mentoring.

 Before we dive in, let’s remember: Perfectionism is the enemy of progress.
 Just like we would with Agile software development, let’s aim to be better than we were yesterday, learn from mistakes, and move forward.